Sunny Car Center

 Sunny Car Center was a planned car sales centre, planned to be built at the 27.5 hectare site between the highway and the railroad in Kirstula, Hämeenlinna, Finland.
 Plans for the centre included about 75 thousand square metres on several floors for car sales and associated activities.
 Had the centre been completed it would have become the largest car sales centre in Europe.
 The project underwent several difficulties, and it was finally abandoned when the sales of the land lot necessary for its construction was cancelled.
 The CEO of the project was Markku Ritaluoma.
+In 2023, Ritaluoma was sentenced to two years and six months of unconditional imprisonment for two aggravated frauds, aggravated debtor dishonesty and two aggravated tax frauds.

 Plan

 Sunny Car Center was originally planned to have eight floors of sales and office space, rising to a height of 40 to 50 metres, but in later plans the building only had three floors.
 Services at the car sales centre would have included sales of new and used cars, service, sales of spare parts, a restaurant and a children's traffic world.
 It was proposed that the car sales centre would bring 600 to 800 new jobs to Hämeenlinna, with 200 man years' worth of work at the construction site.
 The plan was to make the centre into the largest car sales centre in Europe.
 According to a 2011 price estimate, the total cost of the project would have been about 100 million euro.
 The architectural design of the project was done by Paavo Sollamo Oy.